Advancing Your Research Career

 - committed to the goals of the programme and

-The PSRL programme consists of six modules as outlined above and it is envisaged that the mentor and mentee will meet 3-4 times during the 6 month period (and hopefully beyond) to provide guidance, feedback and support around each of the six key topics covered.
-These meetings should be short, informal and no preparatory work of the mentor is expected (a meeting template will be provided).
+The ARC programme consists of 10 online modules as outlined previously along with 9 masterclasses and it is envisaged that the mentor and mentee will meet once a month or once every two months during the 8 month period (and hopefully beyond) to provide guidance, feedback and support around each of the six key topics covered.
+These meetings should be short, informal and no preparatory work of the mentor is expected.
 Dates and times of meetings should be agreed at the outset.
 The content of mentoring discussions between mentor and mentee is confidential.
+However, a mentor is obliged to seek advice and guidance if they have concerns for the wellbeing of the mentee.